Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Related Works

 \textbf{Language Model Post-training.} Supervised Fine-Tuning (SFT) has emerged as the dominant paradigm for post-training, adapting pretrained models to tasks or domains by directly fitting labeled data~\citep{zhang2023instruction,chung2024scaling}.
 The availability of high-quality instruction datasets~\citep{mishra2022cross,zhou2023lima,taori2023alpaca,lightman2023let} has further boosted SFT's effectiveness.
 Nevertheless, abundament studies highlight that SFT alone often overfits, generalizes poorly, and yields sub-optimal models~\citep{howard2018universal,dodge2020fine,ouyang2022training}.
 To address these limitations while retaining SFT's efficiency, the prevailing recipe is to combine SFT with RL, forming the de facto post-training paradigm~\citep{bai2022training,achiam2023gpt,kirkunderstanding,chu2025sft,liu2025uft}.
 Yet, existing SFT post-training consistently minimizes the negative log-likelihood objective, \(-\log(p)\), whose suitability has rarely been questioned.
 In this work, we show that it is not universally optimal and argue for revisiting objectives that better exploit pretrained priors in SFT.

-\textbf{Improving SFT (from an RL perspective).} Motivated by the success of reinforcement learning in reasoning tasks, a growing body of work seeks to reinterpret and improve SFT through an RL lens. \citet{wang2025implicit} cast both SFT and DPO as instances of implicit reward learning, showing that smaller learning rates and alternative divergence-based objectives can enhance performance. \citet{qin2025supervised} integrates importance sampling into SFT, while \citet{zhu2025proximal} introduces a PPO-style clipped surrogate objective to constrain policy drift.
+\textbf{Improving SFT (from an RL perspective).} Motivated by the success of reinforcement learning in reasoning tasks, a growing body of work seeks to reinterpret and improve SFT through an RL lens. \citet{wang2025implicit} cast both SFT and DPO as instances of implicit reward learning, showing that smaller learning rates and alternative divergence-based objectives can enhance performance. \citet{qin2025supervised} integrates importance sampling into SFT, while \citet{zhu2025proximal} introduces a PPO-style clipped surrogate objective to constrain policy drift. \citet{aghajanyan2021better} introduces an explicit KL regularizer during fine-tuning, which can also be viewed as a prior-leaning mechanism that discourages unnecessary deviation from the pretrained model.
 Most closely related to our work, \citet{wu2025generalization} proposes reweighting gradient coefficients uniformly, essentially equivalent to our \(-p\) objective, for which we provide a deeper characterization and analysis.
 Overall, these approaches can be regarded as special cases of our proposed ``prior-leaning'' objectives, implemented through RL techniques to downweight low-probability tokens.
 In contrast, we show that the same effect can be achieved far more simply by applying a threshold.
 Moreover, these RL-inspired methods are only validated in a single domain, whereas we demonstrate the potential limitations of prior-leaning objectives in the model-weak end.
 Other than RL-inspired approaches, \citet{zhang2025best} further explore data selection by favoring high-probability instances, a weaker form of our token-wise thresholding objective.